 We invite you to join us, experience immersion, understand, imagine and act.
 In the words of Peter Hans Kolvenbach, S.J., former superior general of the Society of Jesus, “Students, in the course of their formation, must let the gritty reality of this world into their lives, so they can learn to feel it, think about it critically, respond to its suffering and engage it constructively.”

-The Ignatian Family Teach-In for Justice is an annual gathering in Washington, D.C., that commemorates the Jesuits and their companions who were martyred in El Salvador in 1989.
-It provides an opportunity for members of the Ignatian family (Jesuit institutions and larger church) to come together in the context of social justice and solidarity.
+The Ignatian Family Teach-In for Justice (IFTJ)is an annual gathering near Washington, D.C., that commemorates the Jesuits and their companions who, in 1989, were martyred in El Salvador.
+The IFTJ is the largest, most diverse Catholic social justice conference in the US!
+It provides an opportunity for people to come together in the context of faith, advocacy and solidarity.
+The Department of Campus Ministry regularly sends a selected delegation of students to represent SLU.

-From Nov.
-3-5, 2018, members of SLU's delegation will learn, reflect, pray, network, advocate and explore the important connections between faith and justice.
-The teach-in is a place where you will be empowered, re-energized, inspired, challenged and affirmed in your work for Gospel-centered social change.
-The weekend culminates in a day of advocacy on Capitol Hill with your senators and representatives.
+Each fall semester, members of SLU's delegation prepare for this amazing opportunity to learn, reflect, pray, network, advocate and explore the important connections between faith and justice.
+The teach-in is a community where you will be empowered, re-energized, inspired, challenged and affirmed in your work for Gospel-centered social change.
+The conference concludes with a day of advocacy on Capitol Hill with your senators and representatives.
+It's exhilarating, and humbling.